BleuLlama/pac_1024/README.md

 able to make a full game out if this, but instead made this little toy that moves a couple sprites around the screen while you move the joystick.

+If you want to try this in a real Pac-Man arcade machine, you do not need to replace any of the PROMs, as the colors and palette are subsets of the "real" PROMs, and the sound PROMs are ignored.
+The character ROM (5E) should be fine, and the sprite ROM (5F) can be left in place.
+In fact, all you need to program is the 6E ROM and drop that one on the board, and you should see something. ;)

 Anyway, it was fun to make.
 Have a great day!